francoisp/DuplexRsync/README.md

 If you attempt to sync mismatched folders, a lot of files in the remote folder would get deleted.
 When launching duplexRsync you'll be prompted to either merge the folders (create these files in the local folder), or destroy all the extra files in the remote folder.

 Latency for multiple remote edits to propagate to local folder is set by default to 3 seconds, this prevents infinite cycling of change detection.
-Over very slow network connections you might need to change this.
+Over very slow network connections you might need to increase this value.

 ###  Setup